 What "Charitable Purpose" Really Means

 "Charitable," on the other hand, means the organization serves a public benefit.
 It's the bucket that includes relief of the poor, education, health, and civic improvement.
-Many religious organizations are charitable because they run food programs, schools, or hospitals, but the IRS still treats those as two distinct tests.
+Many religious organizations are charitable because they run food programs, religious schools, or hospitals, but the IRS still treats those as two distinct tests.
 The charitable purpose must benefit the public, not just the faithful.

 A soup kitchen that welcomes everyone is charitable and may also be religious.
 A food program that serves "members of the church only" isn't public benefit; it's private support.
 That distinction matters.
 The IRS doesn't punish faith-based service; it just expects that your exemption benefits the public as a whole.
 If your operations serve only insiders, your exemption lives or dies on the "religious" argument alone, which is a steeper hill to climb.